Apple AirPods 3 are rumoured to be a mighty exciting pair of iPhone headphones.

 Apple AirPods 3: Design

-If the rumours are correct, Apple's AirPods could be in for their biggest design change since launching.
+This was claimed by not just one, but two reputable sources – noted Apple analyst Ming-Chi Kuo, and others cited in a Bloomberg report.
+If the rumours are correct, Apple's AirPods could be in for their biggest design change since their launch.

 Apple AirPods 3: Features